 What about the Evidence?

-In practise, teachers report remarkable transformations.
+In practice, teachers report remarkable transformations.
 Sarah Mills, a Year 4 teacher in Manchester, observed her struggling writers suddenly "see" how paragraphs connect when physically arranging idea blocks on their desks.
 "It's like watching a light switch on," she notes.
 "They'll say things like 'Oh, this bit doesn't fit here' and physically move it to where it makes sense."

 The evidence extends beyond literacy.
 Mathematics teachers using physical building blocks for fraction work report students developing deeper conceptual understanding.
 When learners can touch, move, and rearrange mathematical concepts, abstract relationships become visible and memorable.
 This aligns with embodied cognition theory, which suggests our physical interactions with the world fundamentally shape how we think and learn.